Madhuarvind/SmartBite/PROJECT_REPORT.md

 - **Mealime:** Excels at meal planning and generating shopping lists but lacks dynamic inventory tracking and cannot adapt suggestions if the user cooks something off-plan or buys extra items.
 - **MyFitnessPal:** Focuses heavily on calorie and nutrient tracking but does not connect this data back to inventory management or predictive recipe suggestions.

-SmartBite's novelty lies in its comprehensive integration.
-It uses multimodal AI (vision, text, voice) to automate inventory input, generative AI to create a dynamic and personalized cooking experience, and analytical AI to provide coaching.
+SmartBite's novelty lies in its comprehensive integration and focus on sustainability.
+It uses multimodal AI to automate inventory input, generative AI to create a dynamic and personalized cooking experience, and analytical AI to provide sustainability coaching.
 It closes the loop from shopping to eating to analysis, a feature largely absent in existing solutions.

 ## Proposed System / Methodology